Miniband Generation by Surface Acoustic Waves

 In this work, we propose and theoretically investigate a new class of periodic structures: the acoustoelectric superlattice (ASL).
-As illustrated in Fig.~\ref{fig: ASL}a, an ASL is formed by placing a 2D material on a piezoelectric substrate through which two obliquely propagating surface acoustic waves (SAWs) are launched \cite{SAW_grapheneMinguez_2018, AE_graphene_Mou_2025}.
-The interference of these SAWs generates a dynamically tunable superlattice potential within the 2D material, enabling in-situ control of topological phase transitions via the drive frequency and power.
+As illustrated in Fig.~\ref{fig: ASL}A, an ASL is formed by placing a 2D material on a piezoelectric substrate through which two obliquely propagating surface acoustic waves (SAWs) are launched \cite{SAW_grapheneMinguez_2018, AE_graphene_Mou_2025}.
+The interference of these SAWs generates a tunable superlattice potential within the 2D material.

-The dynamical superlattice exhibits two key features.
-First, it introduces a new tunable length scale, ranging from tens of nanometers, (set by the highest accessible SAW frequencies in the GHz range), up to the electron scattering length, beyond which the potential is no longer coherently sampled \cite{SAW_45nm_Nelson_2012PRB, SAW_50G_Nelson, SAW_44G_2023}.
-This range bridges the gap between moiré and optical lattice periodicities and enables the formation of narrow, closely spaced energy bands (Fig.~\ref{fig: ASL}c).
+The ASL exhibits two key features.
+First, it introduces a new tunable length scale, ranging from tens of nanometers, set by the highest accessible SAW frequencies in the GHz range \cite{SAW_45nm_Nelson_2012PRB, SAW_44G_2023, SAW_resonator_cornell, SAW_LiNbO3_GHz_Japan}, up to the electron mean free path, beyond which the potential is no longer coherently sampled.
+This range bridges the gap between moiré and optical lattice periodicities and enables the formation of narrow, closely spaced energy bands (see Fig.~\ref{fig: ASL}C and Fig.~\ref{fig: dense bands}).
 Second, the frequency, amplitude, phase, and propagation direction of each SAW can be independently controlled.
-This enables the lattice geometry to be tuned independently of the potential amplitude, a capability unavailable in moiré systems, where the periodic potential is fixed by interlayer interactions.
+This enables the lattice geometry to be tuned independently of the potential amplitude, a capability unavailable in moiré systems, where for a given twist angle, the periodic potential is fixed by interlayer interactions.

-Acoustoelectric superlattices offer several additional advantages over moiré superlattices.
-They eliminate the need for precise rotational alignment, thereby extending applicability to 2D materials that are not compatible with conventional tear-and-stack methods \cite{tearAndStack_Tutuc_2016, tearAndStack_Cao_2016}.
-Furthermore, ASLs avoid twist-angle disorder~\cite{Uri2020} and interlayer corrugation effects, which can induce uncontrolled and material-dependent modifications to the electronic structure \cite{corrugation_MATBG_2017_Nam, corrugation_MATBG_2019_Carr, corrugation_MATBG_2019_Lucignano}.
+Furthermore, ASLs require no rotational alignment, enabling use with 2D materials unsuitable for tear-and-stack~\cite{tearAndStack_Tutuc_2016,tearAndStack_Cao_2016}.
+They also avoid twist-angle disorder~\cite{Uri2020} and interlayer corrugation which can induce uncontrolled modifications to the electronic structure ~\cite{corrugation_MATBG_2017_Nam,corrugation_MATBG_2019_Carr,corrugation_MATBG_2019_Lucignano}.

-In the following we investigate the electronic structure of massive graphene subjected to an acoustoelectric superlattice, focusing on a single valley (Fig.~\ref{fig: ASL}).
+In the following, we investigate the electronic structure of massive graphene subjected to an acoustoelectric superlattice, focusing on a single valley.
 The framework, however, is general and applies broadly to 2D materials.